enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 * EXAMPLE -5- (default mode, to run directly the python code) <br>

-run directly in a python environment the 'main*.py' code, after having modified rows 12, 17 and 21  <br>
-These 3 rows allows to select the type of data format (asc vs gtiff) and the gridded data filenames.  <br>

-* EXAMPLE -5- (default mode, to run directly the python code) <br>

-run directly in a python environment the 'main*.py' code, after having modified rows with path setting:  <br>
+run directly in a python environment the 'main*.py' code, after having modified rows:  <br>
-_ from 10 to 19 input folder definition <br>
+_ from 10 to 19: input folder definition <br>
-_ from 20 to 21 the gridded data filenames <br>
+_ from 20 to 21: the gridded data filenames <br>
-_ from 23 to 26 output path <br>
+_ from 23 to 26: output path <br>
-_ 27 input type (GTIFF/ASC) <br>
+_ 27: input type (GTIFF/ASC) <br>
-_ 28 the measure unit conversion factor (from input datas measure unit to Ktons) <br>
+_ 28: the measure unit conversion factor (from input datas measure unit to Ktons) <br>

+* Suggestion: copy your own main.py and check/editing your copy.

 ## Input description